Nitrokey/nitrokey-3-tests/README.md

 ## Using the Makefile

-If you want to use the Makefile to run the tests, you have to provide the `usbip-runner` and `usbip-provisioner` binaries, for example by building them from source.
+If you want to use the Makefile to run the tests, you have to provide the `usbip-runner` and `usbip-provisioner` binaries in the `bin` directory, for example by building them from source.
 See the `test-local.sh` script for insipration.
 If you want to execute the upgrade tests, you also have to provide the `usbip-runner-old` and `usbip-provisioner-old` binaries for the firmware version to upgrade from.

 These are the most useful targets in the Makefile: